 Enhancing the Kitchen Triangle: The Work Zone Approach

-A classic design principle, the kitchen work triangle was developed in the early 20th century, when industrial efficiency experts determined that the triangle connecting range, refrigerator and sink determined how efficient and safe the space was for the (single) cook.
-The guidelines specified maximum and minimum distances between the three appliances and minimum countertop spaces by each.
+A classic design principle, the kitchen work triangle was developed in the early 20th century.
+In the past, industrial efficiency experts determined that the triangle connecting range, refrigerator and sink determined how efficient and safe the space was for the (single) cook.
+The guidelines specified maximum and minimum distances between the three appliances.
+As well as, the minimum countertop spaces by each.

-Three-quarters of a century later, the kitchen is a multi-tasker where a microwave is standard, crowds gather and family and guests load up outlets with chargers.
-Appliances may include an oversize professional range and multiple ovens, sinks, refrigerators and dishwashers.
+Three-quarters of a century later, the kitchen is a multitasker where crowds gather and family and guests load up outlets with chargers.
+Appliances may include an oversize professional range and multiple ovens, sinks, and refrigerators.

-The couple that cooks: A client who talks about the way “we” cook alerts me that there will be more than one cook in this kitchen.
-The design will include wider aisles, multiple approaches to the refrigerator and trash cabinet, and if possible, a prep sink.
+A client who talks about the way “we” cook alerts me that there will be more than one cook in this kitchen.
+The design will include wider aisles, multiple approaches to the refrigerator and if possible, a prep sink.

-The gourmet chef: Whether cooking for two or twenty, the serious chef needs multiple prep stations, where each course can be set up prior to guests arriving.
-The ingredient list may be longer than Star Wars movie credits, so I include extra refrigeration space and possibly a butler’s pantry.
+Whether cooking for two or twenty, the serious chef needs multiple prep stations.
+A prep station is where each course can be set up prior to guests arriving.
+The ingredient list may be longer than Star Wars movie credits, so extra refrigeration space or a butler’s pantry may be necessary.
 And of course, double ovens, a pro cooktop and hood, and super-quiet double dishwashers.

 What layout problem drives you crazy?
 What design feature do you love the most?
 Share your thoughts with our readers.